 Fall colors.
 Leaf peeping.
 Corn mazes.
 Crisp, chilly air.
-Delicious crunchy apples.
-Fall is definitely a great time to travel on the east coast – whether it be to staycation destinations in your local area or a longer trip.
+Delicious, crunchy apples.
+Fall is a great time to travel on the East Coast - whether it's to staycation destinations in your local area or for a more extended trip.

 We love traveling in the fall.
-While it can sometimes be challenging because of the start of the school year, there are a few long weekends in the fall that can be great times to travel on a fall foliage road trip.
+While it can sometimes be challenging due to the start of the school year, there are a few long weekends in the fall that can be great times for a fall foliage road trip.
 Here are some of the best fall vacations on the East Coast.

 Disclosure: This post contains affiliate links.
 A purchase/click through one of these links may result in a commission paid to us at no additional cost to you.
 All opinions are our own.
 We visited some of these locations at no cost as part of media trips.